KCSN patient forums on Facebook

-It is very important to us that when you join one of the Kidney Cancer Support Network (KCSN) Facebook groups, you know you are amongst friends.
+It is very important to us that when you join one of our patient forums on Facebook, you know you are amongst friends.

 When you strike up a conversation with someone else in the KCSN, whether it is a post on Facebook, or an email or a call to our helpline, or perhaps as part of one of our organised get-togethers that take place around the country, you know you are connecting with other patients and carers who all know exactly what you are going through and can offer you support, information and a very special type of friendship.

 Our main Facebook group is called the “Kidney Cancer Support Network”

 This is a closed group; we restrict who joins the group to kidney cancer patients, carers and immediate family members, allowing you to talk openly and freely, and in complete confidence.
 We know that sometimes patients don’t feel able to talk freely to their families or friends because they don’t want to cause additional worry.
 So being able to discuss emotional issues amongst other patients who feel the same way is a tremendous relief.
 It is a safe and secure place where you can talk in complete confidence to other group members, or to our admin team.
 Nobody else can see or read your posts.